 In other words, a sequence of graphs is sparse in expectation if the expected number of edges scales sub-quadratically in the number of nodes.

-Recall that the degree of a node is defined as the number of nodes to which it is adjacent.
-Sparsity in expectation is equivalent to the expected average node degree growing sub-linearly with the number of nodes.
-If the average degree grows linearly (i.e. the expected number of edges grows quadratically), we say the graph is \emph{dense} in expectation.
+Recall that a node's degree is defined as the number of nodes to which it is adjacent.
+Sparsity in expectation is equivalent to the expected average node degree growing sub-linearly.
+If instead the average degree grows linearly, we say the graph is \emph{dense} in expectation.

-In this article, we are also interested distinguishing between degrees of sparsity.
+In this article, we are also interested in distinguishing between degrees of sparsity.
 We say that a graph is \emph{$e(n)$-sparse in expectation} if

 for some constant $C \in \mathbb{R}_+$.
 That is, the number of edges scales $\Theta(e(n))$.
 A dense graph could also be called $n^2$-sparse in expectation.